ByAUJay

 Synergy of Buyback and Burn

-- Demonstrates project commitment to token value
+- Reflects the project's commitment to preserving token value

-- Aligns incentives for holders and investors
+- Fosters a win-win for both holders and investors

 Strategic Objectives for Buyback and Burn Mechanics